MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/analytics/analytics-solutions-teradata.md

 ---
-title: "Analytics solutions for Teradata"
+title: Azure Synapse Analytics solutions and migration for Teradata
-description: Use the Cloud Adoption Framework for Azure to learn about analytic solutions with Teradata.
+description: Use the Cloud Adoption Framework for Azure to learn about analytics solutions for Teradata and migrating to Azure Synapse Analytics.
 author: v-hanki
 ms.author: brblanch
-ms.date: 07/14/2019
+ms.date: 07/14/2020
 ms.topic: conceptual
 ms.service: cloud-adoption-framework
 ms.subservice: migrate